LocoMosquito-hash/ThePlotThickens/app/utils/character_completer_migration.md

     def on_character_selected(self, character_name):
         """Handle character selection."""
+        # This call is required to insert the tag in the text widget
+        self.tag_completer.insert_character_tag(character_name)

-        # Any custom logic beyond inserting the tag
+        # Any additional custom logic
         print(f"Character '{character_name}' selected")
 ```